schreiberx/sweetsite/index.md

  * investigate new ways to express parallelization
  * do some early investigations in scalability of novel time integration methods (e.g., parallel-in-time)

+ > :scroll: Check-out the list [tutorials](./tutorials/index.md) for some usage examples ...

 ## What is SWEET NOT?

-SWEET is not intended to be any production HPC code to replace any dynamical cores (yet ;-) ).
+SWEET is not intended to be any production HPC code to replace any dynamical cores (yet :wink:).

 # Example